 If the startup aims to be a B2C solution, it must find a market where tech giants are the weakest.
 This could be an area where consumers don’t receive enough offerings or are dissatisfied with the current services.

-In the B2B segment, the startup must solve a significant issue to be noticed.
+In the B2B segment, the startup must solve a significant issue related to digital finance transformation to be noticed.
 It could cover potential pain points like huge expenses, regulatory fines, or even ease of use.
 Any option is great as long as it meets the business needs.

 We have researched the major fintech industry challenges and chose the most significant ones.
-Many companies struggle dealing with them, so we shall also provide a solution to each.
+Many established companies struggle dealing with them, so we will also provide a solution to each.

 To prevent a potential breach, you have to build a fintech app that includes these features:

-One of the challenges in fintech is the fact that this high-risk industry is overwhelmed by government regulations.
-Companies must follow a number of standards like the GDPR, GLBA, the Wiretap Act, the Money Laundering Control Act, and many others.
+One of the challenges in fintech is the fact that this high-risk industry is ridden with government regulations.
+Companies must adhere to a number of laws such as the GDPR, GLBA, the Wiretap Act, the Money Laundering Control Act, and many others.

-There are different ways to comply with all the laws.
+There are different ways to comply.
 Here’s what you can do:

 Both options are viable.
 The only differences are the collaboration and pricing models.
 Using the services of a lawyer is much cheaper than paying a fine with the GDPR’s maximum penalty reaching €20 million.

-Many banks and financial companies use outdated software.
+Many banks and financial companies use outdated software or struggle to innovate in the area of mobile banking.
 This is a significant issue because their apps aren’t user friendly and intuitive.
-Although we may currently witness the constant focus shift to providing a better user experience, the process is too lengthy.
+Although we may currently witness the constant focus shift to providing a better user experience, the process is still lengthy.

 The following features are must-haves for any mobile financial app: